Sanjay-B/Iris/README.md

-*Copyright 2017 Sage Technologies LLC.
+*Copyright 2017- Sage Technologies LLC and/or CrowdFlare LLC.
 All Rights Reserved.*
 *Stolen, attempting to steal or the manipulation of this software will result in legal action.
 Strictly prohibited.*